 The True Local review site is set up to run in much the same way as the WOMO review site and is therefore very vulnerable to the same sort of abuse of the review system.

-True Local is owned by Sensis, which used to be the business arm of Telstra that produced the White Pages and Yellow Pages for Australian Telephone customers.
+True Local is owned by Sensis (bought from News Limited in 2013).
+Sensis used to be the business arm of Telstra that produced the White Pages and Yellow Pages for Australian Telephone customers.
 However, in 2014 Telstra sold 70% of Sensis to US private equity firm, Platinum Equity.

 According to Platinum Equity's web site, their initiatives for Sensis includes to, "Renew focus on the core directories business including SEM (Search Engine Marketing) and TrueLocal."

 True Local uses a prompt to get reviews from professional business services and tradies, etc. They even do this for businesses that didn't place a listing on True Local themselves and don't want to be there.
 The pop-up message is: "Helloooooo?
 It looks like people haven't reviewed this business yet.
 Why not get the ball rolling and be the first to do a review"

 The more interaction that they can produce on their review sites, the higher they rate in web searches, the more clicks they get, the more money they make.
 Businesses who may not have wanted to be on the review sites at all then become enslaved to the review sites.

 Some Aussie businesses are speaking out about malicious reviews being placed under their business listings to get them to sign up for paid services to defend their reputation.
 This is unacceptable and must be investigated by the Australian Competition and Consumer Commission.
 Businesses should have the right to have their listing removed if they didn't agree to use the directory.
 Search Engines such as Google, Yahoo and Bing should not be playing any part in business-to-business partnerships that allow review sites to be found before the legitimate business itself.